 - Applying to universities that don’t regard UKCAT as highly as other components such as academics (eg. Birmingham which is more focussed on GCSE grades etc.)

 I hope this blog post has been somewhat helpful.
 If you have any further UKCAT related questions or any other questions regarding medical school application, feel free to comment below or message me on instagram!
-I wish you all the best of luck!
+Believe in yourself…you’ve got this!!

 PS.
 I’ve got a long list of blog posts waiting to be written up this summer break, so keep an eye out for them!